 - The school may remain open but block off areas where the person infected with COVID-19 was in the school building until the area has been cleaned thoroughly.
-The school will work with the MCHD to assess for close contacts within students and staff and inform those who are exposed that they must start a mandatory 14-day quarantine period. - USD 368 may close the school building for a minimum of 2-5 days and work with the MCHD to assess factors such as the likelihood of exposure to employees and students in the building, the number of cases in the community and other factors that will determine when the building should reopen.
+The school will work with the MCHD to assess for close contacts within students and staff and inform those who are exposed that they must start the mandatory quarantine period. - USD 368 may close the school building and work with the MCHD to assess factors such as the likelihood of exposure to employees and students in the building, the number of cases in the community and other factors that will determine when the building should reopen.
 While the school building is closed, all school activities will be cancelled or rescheduled, regardless of whether the activity was to take place in the building or another location, including extracurricular activities, before and after-school programs.
 Parents/students and employees will be encouraged to stay at home until more information is provided by the school or the MCHD. - USD 368, with guidance from the MCHD, may close multiple school buildings for an extended period of time.
-Remote learning will take place within 2 school days and USD 368 will communicate with all stakeholders as to when in-person school will resume.
+Remote learning will take place and USD 368 will communicate with all stakeholders as to when in-person school will resume.

-USD 368 will contact parents/students and staff members to notify them that a person who tested positive for COVID-19 was in one of our school buildings.
+USD 368 will contact parents/students and staff members if they or their child have been identified as a close contact or in a classroom that a positive case was identified.
 USD 368 encourages cooperation with the district and MCHD to trace contacts with the individual.
 The individual who tested positive will not be identified in communications to the school community at large.